Category

 Berber villages in the Atlas Mountains

-After breakfast at our riad in Marrakesh, we'll be picked up by our coach and begin the beautiful drive across the Atlas Mountains.
-The walk takes about 1 hour until we reach the bottom of the Atlas Mountains.
-From here we will hike about 10 kilometres up to the village where we will stay in some dormitories in the families' homes.
-Here we will eat, sleep and live like and with the Berbers.
+After breakfast at our riad in Marrakesh, we'll be picked up by a bus and begin the beautiful drive into the Atlas Mountains.
+The hike lasts approximately 1 hour until we reach the bottom of the Atlas Mountains.
+From here we will hike about 10 kilometres over a mountain pass to the village where we will stay in dormitories in the families' homes.
+Here we will eat and sleep with a Berber family who have a dormitory/guesthouse on top of their home.

 Sahara

 We pass oases where birds, dromedaries, desert foxes and gazelles come to drink water.
-You might see a mirage, which is not uncommon in these parts.
+As we drive, we're likely to hit part of the ”Dakar Rally” track, and we might see a mirage - not uncommon in these parts.

 VACCINES